jmcantrell/arch-bootstrap/README.md

 # bootstrap-arch

-A mildly-opinionated Arch Linux installer.
+A mildly-opinionated unattended Arch Linux installer.

 Aside from the opinions listed below, care is taken to ensure the resulting system closely matches what you would get from following the [official installation guide][install].